cents123-tech/Ypa-chat/README.md

 After the server starts.

 **##Start the frontend'**
-Navigate to the ypa-chart and type npm run dev.
+Navigate to the ypa-chart folder and type npm run dev and press enter.
-After the code the front end will start at the https//:localhost 5173 in the browser.
+After the browser the frontend will start at the https//:localhost 5173 in the browser.

 **##Registration and Login**
 Open 2 browsers and open them as both the admin and user